-- Risk taking units manage the day-to-day management of risks inherent in their business activities and ensuring the proper implementation and execution of its policies. - Risk control units are responsible for setting the risk management framework and developing tools and methodologies for the identification, measurement, monitoring and - Internal audit provides independent assurance of the effectiveness of the risk management approach and provides independent responsibility to ensure adequacy, effectiveness and
+- Risk taking units manage the day-to-day management of risks inherent in their business activities and ensuring the proper implementation and execution of its policies. - Risk control units are responsible for setting the risk management framework and developing tools and methodologies for the identification, measurement, monitoring and reporting of risks. - Internal audit provides independent assurance of the effectiveness of the risk management approach and provides independent responsibility to ensure adequacy, effectiveness and robustness of the risk management policies.